hendriklaue/QIBA-DRO-evaluation-tool/README.md

 -- to manage the data in array form, numpy is used: http://www.scipy.org/

 -- to export the results to PDF file, the tool "wkhtmltopdf" is used: http://wkhtmltopdf.org/
+	-> this tools goes along with the Windows installer and the course code, therefore no need to install separately.

 ================================================
 To Build installer